Coll3ctions/bd_news_vis/README.md

 - policy making data available? any correlation with public memory decay rate?
 - network analysis between entities
 - Fulfillment of promises by polittical leaders (maybe far fetched but still worth exploring)
+- comparing newspaper biases
+  - sentiment analysis can be augmented with frequency of bias terms
+- automatic crawler (mishuk and salman)
+- how to find a metric of transparency? control dataset?

 ### Possible Journals:
 - AEP